Travel Preparation

 Do I need to bring my own snorkeling gear?

-Tour operators provide basic snorkeling equipment (mask, snorkel, fins) on all tours.
-However, bringing your own mask ensures the best fit and seal, preventing water leakage that can ruin the experience.
-If you snorkel regularly, investing in a quality personal mask is worthwhile.
+Operators provide basic equipment, but bringing your own mask ensures the best fit and seal, preventing water leakage that can ruin the experience.

 What shoes should I wear for Komodo trekking?

-Comfortable closed-toe shoes with good grip are essential.
-Trail running shoes, light hiking boots, or sturdy sneakers all work well.
+Closed-toe shoes with good grip.
 Avoid flip-flops, sandals without toe protection, and brand-new shoes that might cause blisters.
-Break in new footwear before your trip.

 Should I bring a wetsuit?